stephen-fox/grundy/README.md

 ## What is it?
 Grundy crushes your non-Steam games into Steam shortcuts so you do not have to!
-It is a headless service that looks for configured game collections, and adds them to Steam based on your configured game launchers.
+It is a headless service that looks for configured game collections.
+It will automatically add your games to Steam based on your configured game launchers.
+Your changes are automatically discovered.

 ## Why?
 I created this application so I could easily add my Nintendo Gamecube games